 Eleven years ago when the Forza franchise originally launched there was an AE86, an R32 GT-R and that was about it for JNCs.
 Over the last decade, however, more and more have been added to the game.
 Over the weekend, the franchise’s latest entry in their open world spin off, Forza Horizon 3, was released to early access players and I can happily report that hooning a Subaru Brumby (Australian for BRAT) through the Outback is just as fun as it sounds.

 The Forza Horizon series has taken players to locales across the world, starting in Colorado for FH1.
 FH2 took us to the French Riviera, and now we’re in Australia.
 Albeit the realism has taken a hit this time around, since you can play through the entire game without the wildlife actively trying to kill you.
-I see you dingoes, that’s why I am doing donuts.
+I see you dingoes, now watch these donuts.

 Australia is a particularly interesting locale for JNCers because classic Japanese cars have been considered collectables and project cars there much longer than here in America.
 While we were busy reveling over who has the most obnoxious tailfins or the largest displacement V8 for the majority of the 20th century, Australians were battling their own domestic cars like Holdens and Vauxhalls against Japanese made Nissan 210s and 240RSs.
 And a lot of the time, the Japanese won.
 Remember some of the first rally car wins for Japanese brands that happened off their shores were in Australia.